m-armughanyaqoob/Health-Analysis-Project/README.md

 2. **Health Analysis.pdf**
    This PDF document presents a comprehensive analysis of the health indicators and their impact on diabetes prevalence.

-3. **Obesity and Diabetes Report.doc**
-   This Word document provides a detailed report on the findings, including visualizations and insights drawn from the data.

 ## Final Remarks